Celebrate Mother's Day with an Elderly Mother

 - Following through on your promises.
 In our busy lives, it is easy to forget that elderly people cannot move around as quickly and do not have the commitments we do.
 If you tell your mom that you will come by to visit, or will phone - do so!
 She will be waiting and greatly disappointed if you forget.

 There is no need to wait for a special occasion to do these things with your mother!
 Any time you can show her attention and spend time together is beneficial.
-Elderly people are very afraid of being forgotten, or being a burden.
-You can show love by helping to dispel these fears.
+Elderly mothers (and fathers) may be afraid of being forgotten, or being a burden.
+You can show your love through small, thoughtful gestures and by staying in touch, which may help to dispel these fears.

 Will You Care for Me?

 Special Celebrations for an Elderly Mother